MRSEPFL/MRspecLAB/README.md

 ## License and used libraries
 MRspecLAB is released under the Apache 2.0 license.

 Code was taken and modified from the 'suspect' library for file-reading and processing functions and the `gsnodegraph` library for the editor panel.
 Windows and Linux binaries for LCModel were compiled from the source code on [Georg Oeltzschner's repository](https://github.com/schorschinho/LCModel), and compressed and shipped alongside our application for a straight-forward installation.
-Standardised MRS header reading was taken and slightly modified from the [MRSinMRS project](https://github.com/agudmundson/mrs_in_mrs), reading in data, data conversion and header information read-in were taken from [spec2nii](https://github.com/wtclarke/spec2nii).
+Standardised MRS header reading was taken and slightly modified from the [REMY project](https://github.com/agudmundson/mrs_in_mrs), reading in data, data conversion and header information read-in were taken from [spec2nii](https://github.com/wtclarke/spec2nii).

 ## Acknowledgements
 <table>